Civic Auditorium

 Civic Auditorium Background Information

-July 2024 Update: The City Council directed staff to pursue an Exclusive Negotiation Agreement (ENA) with Revitalization Partners Group (RPG) on July 25, 2024, and staff presented a draft agreement to RPG on July 31, 2024.
+The city received four proposals in response to the Request for Letters of Interest issued in 2024.
+On July 25th, 2024 City Council directed staff to pursue an Exclusive Negotiation Agreement (ENA) with Revitalization Partners Group (RPG) and staff presented a draft agreement to RPG on July 31, 2024.
+On March 25, 2025 the City Council approved execution of the ENA.
 RPG was selected for the ENA based on their experience and financial wherewithal to renovate, operate and program entertainment venues that have historical attributes.
-Under an ENA, the city agrees to negotiate with only one entity (RPG) to determine the feasibility for redeveloping the Civic Auditorium site.
+Under an ENA, the city agrees to negotiate with only one entity (RPG) to determine the feasibility for revitalizing the Civic Auditorium site.
 The ENA also sets forth agreed upon timelines/performance schedules, creates financial responsibilities and outlines future discussions.